lavandesh/calculator-behavior-1/Multiplication.md

 ## Scenario: Range of operand exceeds allowed limit

-## Scenario: Pressing "multiply button" multiple times
+## Scenario: Pressing "multiply button" more than once

 ## Scenario: Interleaving operators (Press *, then press /, then press +)